-Unfortunately, due to limited resources the NCSF is only able to take a fraction of the cases that come to us.
-Many of the complaints we receive do not meet one, or several, of the above criteria.
-Even under the best circumstances, NCSF can only help a small percentage of those who merit it.
+Unfortunately, due to limited resources the NCSF is only able to take the cases that meet the criteria set by our mission.
 All of our work is done by volunteers and we accept no payment for our services.

 We are however happy to receive donations earmarked specifically for use in the IRR Program.
 Click here to donate, Make sure you note "Incident Reporting & Response" or "IRR" in the comment box if you want to restrict your donation.
 We do provide basic information as resources dictate and referrals to professionals as part of our Kink Aware Professionals database.